USC-IGC/ukbb_parser/README.md

 * `--subjects SubID`         A list of participant IDs to include
 * `--dropouts dropouts`      CSV(s) containing eids of participants who have dropped out of the study
-* `--icd10_count ICD10Code`  Create a binary column for the specified ICD10
-                           conditions only.
-Ranges can cross consecutive
-                           letters, e.g. A00-B99.
-Ranges within a letter should be specified, A00-A99.
-A single letter will create a binary column for that group of diseases.
-                           Give the input as 'all' to create a column for every self-report condition
-* `--sr_count SRCode`        Create a binary column for the specified self- report conditions only.
-Ranges are acceptable inputs.
-Give the input as 'all' to create a column for every self-report condition
 * `--img_subs_only`          Use this flag to only keep data of participants with an imaging visit.
 * `--img_visit_only`         Use this flag to only keep data acquired during the